shalommmitz/y_net_mivzakim/README.md

   python3 -m venv venv

   # Activate the virtual environment. i
-  #This means any Python packages we install using pip will be installed only for this project
+  # This means any Python packages installed using pip will be installed only for this project
   . v

   # Install the needed packages